Here's what you need to know about St. Patrick's Day

 That doesn’t mean they can’t be found.
 People just have to keep their eyes open and “get really good at noticing patterns and breaks in the patterns, and they just start jumping out at you,” he says.

 Katie Glerum finds them.
-The 35-year-old New York City resident says it’s not unheard of for her to be somewhere like Central Park and see one.
+She says it’s not unheard of for her to be somewhere like out in a park and see one.
 She usually scoops it up and often gives it to someone else, to a positive response.

 “If it happened every day, then I probably would be less excited about it,” she says.
 “But yeah, when it happens, it is exciting.”